s-h-a-d-o-w/alfc-cli/linux/README.md

 No worries about CPU usage.
 Since the temperatures are only checked every two seconds, this script consumes next to nothing.

+Also no worries about temperature only being checked every two seconds - some of the profiles this laptop ships with react a lot slower than that.

 ### Reason for the differences

 I don't know why (let me know if you do) but contrary to Windows, setting the fan